xjdeng/DISSS-Fast.ai-Notes/Notes/Lesson5.md

 **model.parameters()** : gives us the weights to be updated/learned.

 Now fit the model.
 This is more like the standard PyTorch approach without SGD with restarts or differential learning rate.
+We're not using a Fast.ai learner, we're using the low-level PyTorch fit.
 ```
 fit(model, data, 3, opt, F.mse_loss)
 ```